 Ho Vann

 Deputy steering committee chief Ho Vann is no stranger to controversy.
-In 2009, the Phnom Penh representative was sued for defamation by
+In 2009, the Phnom Penh representative was sued for defamation by military officials for allegedly doubting the validity of degrees they received from a Vietnamese academy.
+He was ultimately exonerated.
+Over the years, he has been a prominent voice on issues in the capital.

 Real Camerin